 To help mitigate declines in state funding, the University has sought to increase revenues from other sources, such as student tuition and fees, federal indirect cost recovery and private giving.
 The University also has moved aggressively to reduce operating costs.
 Chapter 13 identifies some of these cost savings.
 Even under the most optimistic assumptions, however, efficiency improvements and alternative revenue generation can offset only a portion of the budget shortfalls projected over the next few years.

 Even though the actual, inflation-adjusted cost of educating a student at UC has dropped by 13 percent since 1990, the state's share of expenditures has fallen even more steeply.
 As a result, students and their families must bear a growing proportion of the cost of education.
 Even these increases in student fees have not made up all of the reductions in state support.

-The November 2012 passage of Proposition 30 by California voters combined with improvements in the California economy promise to bring some stability to the state budget and thus to the UC budget.
+The November 2012 passage of Proposition 30 by California voters, combined with improvements in the California economy, promise to bring some stability to the state budget and thus to the UC budget.
 UC met the recent budget challenges by reducing operating costs and identifying alternative sources of revenues.
 In addition, the University is making comprehensive changes in the way funds flow within the University.

 Historically, certain revenues have been collected centrally by the UC Office of the President and redistributed across campuses to promote systemwide priorities.
-Following lengthy consultation with campus leadership, and beginning in 2011-12, all campus-generated funds — tuition and fees, research indirect cost recovery, and patent and investment income — have been retained by or returned to the source campus.
+Following lengthy consultation with campus leadership, beginning in 2011-12, all campus-generated funds — tuition and fees, research indirect cost recovery, and patent and investment income — have been retained by or returned to the source campus.
 To support central operations, the University has established a broad-based, flat assessment on campus funds.
 The University anticipates that these changes — referred to as the Funding Streams Initiative — will simplify University financial activity, improve transparency and motivate campuses to maximize revenue.